Transforma logo

 • Matt Arnott

 This report provides Transforma Insights’ view on the Real World Visualisation market.
-This report comprises details on design, assembly, campus, field, project management, quality control and training use cases for Connected Glasses, Tablets, and Video Walls.
+This report comprises details on design, assembly, campus, field, project management, quality control, and training use cases for Connected Glasses, Tablets, and Video Walls.
 The Connected Glasses segment in the report comprises both consumer examples and enterprise use cases of glasses.
 Tablets and Video Walls applications have specific enterprise use cases.
-The market has significantly expanded over the past few years with the launch of less bulky headsets, lower cost devices, a greater number of hardware vendors, and the introduction of controller-free devices with more storage capacity.
 Enterprises have started using AR/VR devices not only for remote monitoring and supervision but also to enhance business efficiency, reduce manual work and error, and support workers in dangerous and remote working situations such as mining, healthcare, and manufacturing.
+The market is expanding, but at a much slower pace than initially expected.
+These devices are not only expensive, but they also haven’t substantial value to enterprises outside of selected roles.
+Consumer versions face the same issue of high costs and a perception of being ‘nice-to-have’ rather than an essential gadget, resulting in lacklustre adoption of these devices.
 Most of these devices are still evolving in terms of their technical specifications, physical attributes, and cost.
 The market is mostly trending towards lightweight and easy-to-use products for consumers and enterprise customers.
-It’s likely that as consumers and enterprises increase their familiarity with these devices the demand and use of these devices will increase.
+It’s likely that as consumers and enterprises increase their familiarity with these devices, the demand and use of these devices will increase.
 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite, and others), as well as the revenue split between module, value-added connectivity, and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

 Report summary

-This report provides Transforma Insights’ view on the Real World Visualisation Application Group.
-This report comprises details on design, assembly, campus, field, project management, quality control and training use cases for Connected Glasses, Tablets, and Video Walls.
+This report provides Transforma Insights’ view on the Real World Visualisation market.
+This report comprises details on design, assembly, campus, field, project management, quality control, and training use cases for Connected Glasses, Tablets, and Video Walls.
 The Connected Glasses segment in the report comprises both consumer examples and enterprise use cases of glasses.
 Tablets and Video Walls applications have specific enterprise use cases.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.